 You can, of course, always add extensions if you want to skip the touch-ups for a while.
-Individual braids, two-strand twists and cornrows with extensions will last at minimum several weeks.
+Individual braids, two-strand twists and cornrows with extensions will last, at minimum, several weeks.
 You could also opt for a full-head weave, which would keep your natural hair protected underneath.

 Don't Extend Too Long

 When it comes to relaxed hair, your tresses should either be chemically processed or not.
 Waiting too long between touch-ups can result in weakened, brittle hair stemming from overlapping.
-Stretching your relaxer application times to 12 weeks is a suitable maximum length of time, but for the best health of a relaxed mane, you shouldn't wait longer than that.
+Stretching your relaxer application time to 12 weeks is a suitable maximum length of time, but for the best health of a relaxed mane, you shouldn't wait any longer than that.